-- Thread chicken on to skewers, accordion-style.
+- Thread the chicken on to skewers, accordion-style.
 Sprinkle with salt and grill over direct heat, rotating until browned, about 3-4 minutes.
 Then move to the cooler side of the grill and continue to cook, basting every minute or so until skewers are cooked through and nicely glazed.
-Remove, top with sesame-lemon sprinkle and/or fresh chives and serve.
+Remove from the grill before topping with sesame-lemon sprinkle and/or fresh chives.

 Easy Japanese Chicken Yakitori Skewers

 - 1/3 cup coconut sugar or brown sugar

 - 1/3 cup mirin sweet Japanese rice wine

 - 1/3 cup tamari or coconut aminos for paleo diet